-Close to 80% of people tell us they are not at all confident in identifying the ‘right’ psychologist and more than 60% tell us they personally know of friends or family who have had difficulty finding the right psychologist for them.
+But finding someone with the right fit can be really hard.
+There is little choice when selecting a therapist and little comparison information available.
+For example, close to 80% of people tell us they are not at all confident in identifying the ‘right’ psychologist and more than 60% tell us they personally know of friends or family who have had difficulty finding the right psychologist for them.

 What to match?

-As such, we've adopted the best of both worlds.
+We've adopted the best of both worlds.
 Our questionnaire is based on psychological scales focused on specific attitudes and perceptions as well as general values.

 We match on: